twilio/twilio-voice-react-native/docs/twilio-voice-react-native.audiodevice_class.select_method.md

 Promise&lt;void&gt;

-- Resolves with `void` when the audio device has been successfully selected.
+A `Promise` that - Resolves with `void` when the audio device has been successfully selected as the active audio device. - Rejects if the audio device cannot be selected.